For information on the Ruapehu Fisheries please check out the information below.

-Traditional dry flies like the March Brown, Twilight Beauty and Kakahi Queen are still favoured by many local anglers, or alternatively a high floating sedge pattern trailing a non-descript emerger nymph or traditional wet fly.
+Traditional dry flies like the March Brown, Twilight Beauty and Kakahi Queen are still favoured by many local anglers, or alternatively, a high floating sedge pattern trailing a non-descript emerger nymph or traditional wet fly.

 This covers several bases at once without the difficulty of re-rigging in the gathering gloom.

-While it is legal, bait fishing is rarely practiced on this river though trailing a worm or creeper (dobsonfly larvae) under a bubble float is an effective way to introduce a budding angler to trout fishing.
+While it is legal, bait fishing is rarely practised on this river though trailing a worm or creeper (dobsonfly larvae) under a bubble float is an effective way to introduce a budding angler to trout fishing.

-Alternatively many of the pools with their deep water and open banks lend themselves to a novice caster learning to spin fish.
+Alternatively, many of the pools with their deep water and open banks lend themselves to a novice caster learning to spin fish.